dkwan33/find-all-media/README.md

 # find-all-media
-Outputs a report of all files and folders that follow the '[Author] Title' structure.
+Outputs a report of all files and folders that follow an '[Author] Title' organizational structure.